 Selectboard Approval.
 Junkyards as defined in accordance with state statute [24 V.S.A. § 2241(7)] are also subject to Selectboard review and applicable state regulations.

-Lumber Processing Operations: Lumbering processing operations as defined in Section 8.1, unless exempted from these Regulations (see Table 1.1 Exemptions), may be allowed in the AR, C1, and O1 Districts subject to conditional use review by the Board of Adjustment under Section 5.7, site plan review by the Planning Commission under Section 5.6 and the requirements of this section.
+Lumber Processing Operations: Lumbering processing operations as defined in Section 8.1, unless exempted from these Regulations (see Table 1.1 Exemptions), may be allowed in the AR, C1, and O1 Districts subject to conditional use review under Section 5.7, site plan review under Section 5.6, and the requirements of this section.

 No new residential uses shall be permitted until such time as any existing/expanded lumber processing operation, whether under present or future ownership, ceases.

 All applicable district dimensional requirements under Article II shall apply.
-However, either the Board of Adjustment or the Planning Commission may require greater setback distances from any lot line and/or additional screening.
+However the DRB may require greater setback distances from any lot line and/or additional screening.

 Any lumber processing operation in existence at the effective date of these Regulations shall not be subject to the nonconforming use provisions under Section 3.8 provided no reduction of the contiguous land area of the operation may create a nonconformity.

 Mobile Home Parks: In accordance with the Act [§ 4412(b)], these Regulations shall not have the effect of excluding mobile home parks, as defined by the state and in Section 8.1, from the Town.
-New and expanded mobile home parks may be allowed in designated zoning districts subject to review by the Planning Commission as planned residential developments (PUD-Rs) under Section 6.8.
+New and expanded mobile home parks may be allowed in designated zoning districts subject to review by the DRB as planned unit developments - residential (PUD-Rs) under Section 6.8.
 In addition, pursuant to the Act:

 If a mobile home park legally in existence as of the effective date of these Regulations is found to be nonconforming, its nonconforming status shall apply only to the park as a whole, and not to individual mobile home sites within the park.
 Accordingly: